From Lignite to the Bioeconomy

 Prof. Schurr: The social sciences undoubtedly have a crucial role to play, particularly in terms of development within a region.
 After all, structural change is tied up with the idea of identity.
 What identity does the region currently have?
 At the moment, the prevailing self-image in the Rhineland is as a lignite-mining region – which is really quite surprising, given that only a small number of people actually engage with the subject of lignite on a daily basis.
 And yet lignite forms part of the regional identity.
 As structural change becomes a reality, however, this self-image will rapidly disappear, begging the question: what will replace it?
 Other meaningful narratives are slowly emerging.
 For example, when my daughter is asked where she comes from, she now says “Hambacher Forest” [site of an ongoing occupation by environmental campaigners to prevent clearing of the forest for mining].
 The power that these narratives can take on is seen in the example of Wackersdorf in Bavaria.
 The town is still associated with the protests held there against plans to build a nuclear fuel reprocessing plant, despite the fact that those events took place a long time ago.
 I believe it is very important to reflect on how such identities are or can be formed.

-For this reason, we are currently setting up a socio-economic competence platform at BioSC which, among other topics, will focus on structural change.
-We want to find out exactly what happens when an entire region sets out to move from fossil energy carriers to a sustainable, bio-based economy.
+That is why we at BioSC have also geared the Transform2Bio competence platform for socioeconomics towards structural change.
+There, we found out exactly what happens when an entire region sets out to move from fossil energy carriers to a sustainable, bio-based economy.
 A great deal depends on both the starting point and the specific conditions.
 In other words, a bioeconomy district in Mecklenburg-Western Pomerania would look a lot different to one implemented here in the Rhineland.
-We aim to support this transformation in a scientific capacity through our competence platform.
-At the same time, we intend to carry out practical tests on site with a real-life laboratory and real stakeholders.

 The path you describe from scientific findings to practical application and value creation – isn’t this new territory for Forschungszentrum Jülich?

 Prof. Schurr: .Fundamentally, structural change itself could be described as “new territory” – there are at least two aspects that are completely new for us.
 For one thing, until now Forschungszentrum Jülich has only thought about application in terms of achieving a prototype at best.
-In the efforts to realize a bioeconomy district, this perspective will need to change a little.
+In BioökomieREVIER, this perspective will need to change a little.
 At the same time, however, I believe it would be wrong to shift the focus from knowledge creation to innovation alone.
 Instead, we must find a way to incorporate innovation and transfer as additional elements in the process.
 After all, the same people do not necessarily create knowledge and transfer it.

 Regional focus is also new territory for us.
 Up to now, Forschungszentrum Jülich has concentrated more on the remote than the local, its mission rooted in a European or a global context; its own location has sometimes been seen as a handicap rather than an opportunity.
 However, the only way for us to effectively play our part in structural change is if we recognize the importance of the region as a whole.
 Learning to regard our regional ties as an asset is another new dimension that offers a wealth of positive benefits and new opportunities – including for basic research at Forschungszentrum Jülich.
 Simultaneously, Jülich is in a position to help craft a new identity for the region.
 Public opinion perceives the Rhineland predominantly as a lignite-mining region.
 However, considering the number of people employed here and the potential for value creation, the region is already shaped to a greater extent by innovation than lignite..